 - What is a class action?

-- What are some examples of class action lawsuits?
+- What are some types of class action lawsuits?

-- What are the public policy reasons supporting class action lawsuits?
+- What are the public policy reasons supporting class action suits?

 - Why are class action lawsuits controversial?

 A class action is a type of lawsuit in which one or several persons sue on behalf of a larger group of persons.